Agile-Pilot-LLC/realize360-node-Middleware/SECURITY.md

 # Security Policy
 ## Reporting a Vulnerability

-To report a vulnerability, send an email to security@agilepilot.co
+To report a vulnerability, send an email to agilepilotinfosec@gmail.com